On November 13, 2019, the National Letter of Intent (NLI) signing period opened for NCAA hockey.

 Q: Am I required to sign an NLI?

 A: No. You are not required to sign an NLI but many prospective student-athletes sign because they want to create certainty in the recruiting process.
-Specifically, by signing an NLI, you agree to attend the institution for one year in exchange for the institution’s promise, in writing, to provide you athletics financial aid for the entire academic year, provided that you are admitted to the institution and are eligible for athletics aid under NCAA rules.
-Furthermore, but signing an NLI you effectively end the recruiting process – no other school may recruit you.
+Specifically, by signing an NLI, you agree to attend the institution for one year in exchange for the institution's promise, in writing, to provide you athletics financial aid for the entire academic year, provided that you are admitted to the institution and are eligible for athletics aid under NCAA rules.
+Furthermore, but by signing an NLI you effectively end the recruiting process - no other school may recruit you.

 Q: How do I get the NLI?
 A: The institution recruiting you will send you the NLI.
 It can be sent to you by express mail, courier service, regular mail, email or fax.
 The materials you receive must include an offer of athletics financial aid for the entire academic year.